 In total, how many companies have you invested in?

-We have invested in over 40 companies to-date, and have been the first investor in nearly half of those 40.
+We have invested in 50 companies to-date, and have been the first investor in over half of those.
 We are proud of our commitment to the pre-seed phase, a most challenging time for Founders, and one that we embrace.